Comic Books That Time Forgot: Star Wars #28 (1979)

 "KEEP BLASTIN', CHEWIE!
 THOSE THINGS WILL EAT THROUGH THE FALCON FOR DINNER -- AND US FOR DESSERT!"

 -- Wow!
 How could any self respecting nine year old possibly resist the alluring, action packed cover to Marvel's STAR WARS #28, with its image of the heroic Han Solo and the hulking Chewbacca standing side by side, blasting away at an armada of creepy-crawling insects bent on devouring their beloved Millennium Falcon?
-"CAVERN OF THE CRAWLING DEATH!" screamed the cover blurb, though the title of the actual story inside is "Whatever Happened to Jabba The Hut?" - a unique tale that has served to cause fits amongst Star Wars continuity geeks for over 30 years now.
+"CAVERN OF THE CRAWLING DEATH!" screamed the cover blurb, though the title of the actual story inside is "Whatever Happened to Jabba The Hut?" - a unique tale that has served to cause fits amongst Star Wars continuity geeks for more than 30 years.

 As issue #28 opens, Han and Chewie are trapped in a cave on a particularly inhospitable planet called Orleon, pinned down by a team of space pirates who work for Jabba the Hut (sic).
 Star Wars geeks will recall that in the first film, Han owed Jabba a large amount of money, so he and Chewie spent a good amount of time in the early Marvel issues racing around space, barely staying one step ahead of Jabba's crew of bounty hunters while trying to come up with enough cash to repay the debt.